-3.5.26 The practice has achieved a Net Promoter Score (NPS) of 80 or over in the pre-PSS assessment client questionnaire.
+3.5.27 The practice has achieved a Net Promoter Score (NPS) of 80 or over in the pre-PSS assessment client questionnaire.
 To organize your results, group your responses from Question 2 into Detractors (0-6), Passives (7-8), and Promoters (9-10).
-20 To calculate your NPS using the following equation: Total % of promoters - total % of detractors = net promoter score.
-3.5.27 The practice carries out client focus groups to monitor client perceptions and feedback.
+To calculate your NPS using the following equation: Total % of promoters - total % of detractors = net promoter score.
+20 3.5.28 The practice carries out client focus groups to monitor client perceptions and feedback.
 This should be at least annually.
-30 3.5.28 There is evidence that the practice acts upon feedback from client focus groups.
-20 3.5.29 A method is in place to monitor the client understanding of the consultation.
-This could be through consultation exit feedback.
-10

-3.5.30 There is a process in place to ensure that referrals are carried out to a consistent standard.
+10 3.5.29 There is evidence that the practice acts upon feedback from client focus groups.
+20 3.5.30 A method is in place to monitor the client understanding of the consultation.
+10 3.5.31 There is a process in place to ensure that referrals are carried out to a consistent standard.
 The protocol must ensure the transfer of records and clinical information are accurate and consistent.
 Referral protocol.
+10

-10 3.5.31 Practice tours are encouraged and available.
+3.5.32 Practice tours are encouraged and available.
 Practice tours might be virtual.
-10 3.5.32 Client awareness and education events are held by the practice.
+10 3.5.33 Client awareness and education events are held by the practice.
 A total of three different types of events per year must be held, including at least one face to face.
-30 3.5.33 There is an annual consideration of appointment schedules, including need for early pick-ups or dropoffs.
+30 3.5.34 There is a documented annual review of appointment scheduling procedures.
 This enables an assessment to be made regarding demand for early/late/weekend appointments.
 The practice considers clients' suggestions and implements where practical.
-10 3.5.34 Team members understand PSS.
-Evidence is required that team members know their practice accreditation level and any awards achieved, what the Scheme means and why the practice participates.
-30 3.5.35 The practice communicates to its clients what PSS means.
+10 3.5.35 There is a method of informing clients when scheduled visit/consulting times are running behind.
+10 3.5.36 Team members understand PSS.
+Evidence is required that team members know their practice accreditation level and any Awards achieved, what the Scheme means and why the practice participates.
+30 3.5.37 The practice communicates to its clients what PSS means.
 Information could be provided in client welcome packs, on the practice website or on waiting room displays.
 20

-3.5.36 The PSS Communications Toolkit is used by the practice to promote its Accreditations and Awards.
-Assessors will expect to see examples of where the toolkit has been used in social media, advertising etc. 20 3.5.37 The practice has a protocol for providing special assistance to clients when required.
-10 3.5.38 There is a written protocol for continuity where clinically applicable.
+3.5.38 The PSS Communications Toolkit is used by the practice to promote its Accreditations and Awards.
+Assessors will expect to see examples of where the toolkit has been used in social media, advertising etc. 20 3.5.39 The practice has a protocol for providing special assistance to clients when required.
+10 3.5.40 There is a written protocol for continuity where clinically applicable.
 Written protocol for continuity.
-10 3.5.39 The practice utilises a protocol to update records regarding deceased patients including removal of patients' names from reminder lists.
+10 3.5.41 The practice has a policy of providing information on euthanasia options.
+10 3.5.42 The practice utilises a protocol to update records regarding deceased patients including removal of patients' names from reminder lists.
 Team members understand the rationale behind this.
 Protocol for updating records.
-10 3.5.40 There should be a culture of whole team reviewing and learning together from positive and negative feedback and complaints, with follow up to change procedures and systems where necessary.
-It should be evident in discussion that complaints are seen as a positive way to engage with clients.
-Evidence of a record of the feedback and where appropriate investigation and action as a result.
+10 3.5.43 There should be a culture of whole team reviewing and learning together from positive and negative feedback and complaints, with follow up to change procedures and systems where necessary.
+It should be evident in discussions that complaints are seen as a positive way to engage with clients.
+Evidence of feedback being recorded and where appropriate investigation and action as a result.
 Assessors will speak to team members to understand better the attitude towards clients.
 Analysis of feedback and complaints.
-40 TOTAL POINTS AVAILABLE: 650 OUTSTANDING: 520
+40 TOTAL POINT AVAILABLE: 700